Kaggle/kaggle-api/documentation/model_instances.md

-ABOUTME: This file documents the Kaggle CLI commands for interacting with model instances.
-ABOUTME: It includes examples for initializing, creating, updating, and deleting model instances.

 # Model Instances Commands

 Commands for interacting with instances of Kaggle Models.
 A model instance typically represents a specific framework or variation of a parent model.